Japanese-Style Garden in West Wycombe, Buckinghamshire

 The client’s house is on the side of a steep valley.
 The south-facing garden, as we found it, comprised a small, flat lawn as you came out of the back of the house.
 The garden then dropped about two metres, via a couple of blockwork retaining walls and a long, steep concrete slope, and then continued along downhill until you came to a concrete outbuilding and a shed.
 Tall trees surrounded the site, and there were a couple of mature trees in the garden the clients wished to retain.

 Our client was very keen to create the garden himself and had done lots of research and sketched out his idea of how things would be.
 We disagreed a little on the layout but after a lot of emails and phone calls, we came to a compromise and the extraordinarily stylised design came together.
-The central feature was the bridge which the client had made, so he needed water to cross.
+The central feature was the bridge that the client had already commissioned, so he needed water to cross.
 The substantial natural drop in the garden leant itself to a rock water feature with a waterfall, so that gave us the position of the bridge.

 The existing shed space became a destination Tea House, reached through a custom-made timber Moon Gate.
 We created gravel and slate paths, bench seats were built, and I specified planting sympathetic to the Japanese style.
 We used two mounds of grassy foliage to suggest a broader landscape, and if one imagined being in a country of mountains, these were the foothills.